amb-it-ion/balancingParentheses/README.md

 For organisational reasons I have put my solution on github.com, so whoever is interested (most likely my possible employer) can take a look.

 ### Requirements
-I have started with Maven 2 Java 6/7, and finished with Maven 3 and Java 8 SDK, using the latest Eclipse Kepler build and a Java 8 beta extension.
+I have started with Maven 2 Java 6/7, and finished with *Maven 3* and *Java 8 SE*, using the latest Eclipse Kepler build and a Java 8 beta extension.
 This will make parallelism both simple to read and fun to develop.
 Spring 4 is used for demonstration purpose and elegant mock testing.
 Spring Bootstrap adds a little annotational automagicion.

 ### Architectural Decisions